kristianhnielsen/portfolio-website/src/content/blog/Getting Started with Sanity in Astro.md

 ## Deployment

 To deploy an server-side rendered Astro project, you need to add an adapter to your project.
-Luckily, this is _very_ easy! <a href="https://astro.build/integrations?search=&categories%5B%5D=adapters" target="_blank" class="external-link">Find your adapter</a> and install with
+Luckily, this is _very_ easy! <a href="https://astro.build/integrations?search=&categories%5B%5D=adapters" target="_blank" rel="noopener noreferrer">Find your adapter</a> and install with

 ```shell
 npx astro add [adapter-name]